Learn how easy it is to make pumpkin puree at home using a fresh pumpkin squash.

 - Darker in color due to the roasted part.

-- Less economical, longer baking time, and you may have to remove some dried, black, roasted parts.
+- Less economic, longer baking time, and you may have to remove some dried, black, roasted parts.

 Method 2: Steaming